xdaybreakerx/computer-vision-with-yolov8/readme.md

 - `TQDM`: Utilized to display a progress bar, providing a visual indication of the video processing progress.
 You can find more information on this library [here.](https://github.com/tqdm/tqdm)
 - `OpenCV-python`: Used for reading and writing video files, and capturing and processing video frames.
 You can find more information on this library [here.](https://github.com/opencv/opencv-python)

-Additionally, if used the youtube-dl.app requires the following:
+Additionally, if used the `youtube-dl.py` requires the following:
 - `yt-dlp`: Used to download videos from YouTube with specified output formats and filenames.
 You can find more information on this library [here.](https://github.com/yt-dlp/yt-dlp)
 - `ffmpeg`: Utilized to trim the downloaded video to a specified length (30 seconds in this case).
 You can find more information on this library [here.](https://github.com/FFmpeg/FFmpeg)